Skip to main content

 Is tuition necessary for PSLE Maths?

 Not always.
 Students scoring 80%+ with good understanding typically do not need tuition.
 However, for students struggling with problem sums, showing anxiety about Maths, or scoring below 70%, targeted support can make a significant difference.
-Our trial class helps you assess whether tuition would benefit your child.
+Our free trial class (usually $18) helps you assess whether tuition would benefit your child.

 How do Ancourage Academy's methods differ from school?